IACR/conference-template/README.md

 ---

 ## CUSTOMIZATION
-Generally speaking, everything on the website is customizable.
+Broadly speaking, everything on the website is customizable.
 There are certain assumed elements of structure, particularly in themes like `styles/teal_theme.css`, but even those can be modified with some amount of work.
 You can preview themes by changing the theme stylesheet in `includes/head.php` and then choose to modify one of those or create your own.

 An important thing to remember when modifying themes is accessibility.
 Bootstrap mostly takes care of responsive web design concerns, and each additional theme in `/styles` has been checked for color accessibility.